 If you worked via another recruitment agency, please provide their details as a referee for us to contact to confirm your employment history.

-If you are temping with Charity People, you would have already received an email confirming details of your assignment and explaining timesheet process with a timesheet template attached.
+If you are temping with Charity People, you would have already received an email confirming details of your assignment, including our Candidate TimeTemp Guide explaining the timesheet process.

-As a temporary worker at Charity People, you are required to complete and submit your timesheet on a weekly basis to your line manager for approval.
+As a temporary worker at Charity People, you are required to complete and submit your timesheet on a weekly basis to your line manager for approval, using our timesheet portal, TimeTemp.
+This Video explains how to do this.

 If approved by Monday 12:00pm, the net payment will reach your account by the Friday of that week (i.e. the Friday following the week worked).
 If you miss the 12:00pm timesheet deadline, the timesheet will need to be submitted by the following week on the next pay run.

-If you have any questions about your timesheet or payroll, please contact our team on email@example.com or telephone 0207 939 7439.
+If you have any other questions about your timesheet or payroll, please contact our team: email@example.com

-At the end of your temporary assignment, please request your P45 through your Charity People consultant who will arrange for this to be sent to you.
+At the end of your temporary assignment, please request your P45 through your Charity People consultant and we will arrange for this to be sent to you.
 Any remaining holiday entitlement will automatically be paid out to you with your P45.

 Holiday pay is accrued at 12.07% of your basic hourly pay rate – which represents 28 days inclusive of UK Bank Holidays.
-This is accumulated in addition to your basic pay rate and is available for you to take when you are not working.
+This is accumulated in addition to your basic pay rate.

-You will be informed what your holiday pay calculation is at the start of your assignment.
-A breakdown of your holiday entitlement will be shown on your payslip each week.
-Please contact email@example.com or 0207 939 7439 if you have any queries with regards to this.
+You will be informed what your holiday pay calculation is at the start of your assignment and a breakdown of your holiday entitlement will be shown on your payslip each week.

 When you have finished your assignment, any holiday pay left over will be paid out to you.